fhanau/project-tiger/README.md

 ## Testing/Mocking
 We use [GoogleTest and GMock](https://github.com/google/googletest), available in test/googletest.
 The libraries use a 3-Clause BSD license.
 Use `make run-tiger-test` to run the tests.

+#### Gcovr
+[Gcovr](https://gcovr.com/en/stable/) is a utility for managing the use of the GNU gcov utility and generating summarized code coverage results.
+Use `run coverage` to generate coverage report, you may also execute `Open ./coverage/index.html` to view the report in browser

 ## Tools for linting, static analysis etc.
 #### Cpplint